What is a softphone and why your business needs one

 What is a softphone?

-VOIP is the fundamental translation tool that allows audio to be connected over the internet, providing the basic platform that makes softphones possible.
+Voice over IP is the fundamental translation tool that allows phone calls to be connected over the internet, providing the basic platform that makes softphones possible.

-As a piece of software rather than hardware, a softphone can be installed on desktops, laptops, and mobile phones, or accessed via cloud computing.
-As a result, they are fully portable wherever internet service allows.
+As a software application rather than hardware, a business softphone can be installed on desktops, laptops, and Android or iOS mobile phones, or accessed via an internet connection.
+As a result, they are fully portable wherever an internet connection is available.
 They also tend to be feature-rich, offering functions that traditional phone services cannot match.

 How are they used in practice?